zammad/zammad-org/src/en/tutorials/docker-file-handling.md

 ---
-title: Docker File Handling Examples
+title: Docker file handling examples
 order: 8
 ---

-# Docker File Handling Examples
+# Docker file handling examples

 If you're not sure how to handle the backup files and how to create the `restore` directory in the Docker volume, you can find some examples below.

-## Restore Inside the Same Stack
+## Restore inside the same stack

 **Requires:** console access to the zammad-backup container.